 Everyone loves to grumble about their slow internet.
-Therefore, when it comes to choosing the right speed for your household, doing your homework can go a long way.
+Therefore, when it comes to choosing the right speed for your household, doing your homework can go a long way (especially if you’re planning to host an event for a corporate event space Singapore soon).

 When you think of internet speed, you might think of the download and upload rates advertised by service providers.
 Those numbers are significant, but they do not tell the whole story when it comes to your experience with an internet service.